Gutelvam/Operationalizing-Macine-Learning/README.md

 ***Apache Benchmark***

-First you need to make sure that you have set Apache Benchmak command-line tool installed and available in your path, in the `endpoint.py` replace the key and URI again and run it, after that u may see a file called data.json in your folder.
+First you need to make sure that you have Apache Benchmak command-line tool installed and available in your path, in the `endpoint.py` replace the key and URI again and run it, after that u may see a file called data.json in your folder.
 The next step is to run the `benchmark.sh` file with `bash benchmark.sh` and u may see a similar result but with more details (Fig 16).

 <p align="center">